thomasbecker/cassandra-quarkus/runtime/README.md

 # The Purpose of Runtime

-This module contains classes that are used during the runtime of this extension.
+This module contains classes used during the runtime of this extension.
 The clients of the cassandra-extension should import this dependency in their applications.

 ## The QuarkusCqlSession